swiftwasm/swiftwasm-book/src/getting-started/swift-package.md

 Creating Tests/helloTests/XCTestManifests.swift
 ```

-## 2. Build the Project into WebAssembly binary
+## 2. Build the Project into a WebAssembly binary

 You need to pass `--triple` option, which indicates that you are building for the target.